Probing an MeV-Scale Scalar Boson in Association with a TeV-Scale Top-Quark Partner at the LHC: Event selection criteria

 \section{Event selection criteria}

 In order to optimize the kinematic selections for maximum discovery potential, a cut-based selection procedure was performed, in which cuts were applied sequentially to optimize signal significance, defined as $N_S/\sqrt{N_S+N_B}$ where $N_S$ and $N_B$ are the number of events in signal and background respectively.
 We note this particular definition of signal significance is only used for the purpose of optimizing the selections.
 The final discovery reach is determined with a shape based analysis (described later) using the full reconstructed $T$ mass spectrum.
 The reconstructed $T$ mass is defined as the transverse mass $m_{T}(b_{\ell},\ell,\vec{p}_{T}^{\textrm{miss}}) = \sqrt{E_{T}(T)^{2} - p_{T}(T)^{2}}$, where $E_{T}(T)$ and $p_{T}(T)$ are the energy and momentum of the resulting Lorentz vector produced by adding together the 4-momentum vectors of the $b$ quark $b_{\ell}$, the lepton, and the missing transverse momentum.
 For the SM background, the bulk of the $m_{T}(b_{\ell},\ell,\vec{p}_{T}^{\textrm{miss}})$ distribution lies at relatively low reconstructed mass values and decreases exponentially as $m_{T}(b_{\ell},\ell,\vec{p}_{T}^{\textrm{miss}})$ increases.
 On the other hand, the $m_{T}(b_{\ell},\ell,\vec{p}_{T}^{\textrm{miss}})$ signal distribution appears as a localized bump centered at approximately $m(T)$ (see Results section).
-For the purpose of the optimization procedure, the values of $N_{S}$ and $N_{B}$ in the significance metric are derived by selecting events near the reconstructed signal $T$ mass peak, $m(T)-2\Gamma(T) < m_{T}(b_{\ell},\ell,\vec{p}_{T}^{\textrm{miss}}) < m(T)+4\Gamma(T)$, where $\Gamma(T)$ is the $T\to bW$ decay width.
+For the purpose of the optimization procedure, the values of $N_{S}$ and $N_{B}$ in the significance metric are derived by selecting events near the reconstructed signal $T$ mass peak, $m(T)-2\sigma_{m_{T}}^{exp}(T) < m_{T}(b_{\ell},\ell,\vec{p}_{T}^{\textrm{miss}}) < m(T)+4\sigma_{m_{T}}^{exp}(T)$, where $\sigma_{m_{T}}^{exp}(T)$ is the reconstructed width of the $m_{T}(b_{\ell},\ell,\vec{p}_{T}^{\textrm{miss}})$ distribution, which contains a contribution from the theoretical $T\to bW$ decay width (computed from the model described in the Appendix), but is dominated by experimental/detector resolution.
 A benchmark scenario of $m(T) =500~\gev$ and $m(\phi')=100~\mev$ was chosen with which to perform the optimization, and the cut values derived therein were applied to all subsequent mass points.
 The order of the cut optimization was determined by which variables showed the greatest discriminating power between signal and background.
 Some examples of relevant kinematic distributions are shown in Figs.~\ref{fig:Photon_Pt},~\ref{fig:lepton_MET_delta_phi}, and~\ref{fig:lepton_pt} (all distributions have been normalized to unity).